TamasSzalisznyi/tech-interview-workbook-TamasSzalisznyi/docs/module_advanced_test_automation.md

 The most commons are:

-NoSuchElementException - the given search context does not find the element, root can be typo, or the classifier does not exist.
+`NoSuchElementException` - the given search context does not find the element, root can be typo, or the classifier does not exist.<br>
-StaleElementException - the stored element reference has been refreshed, maybe the page was reloaded, or some js has modified it after it was found firstly.
+`StaleElementException` - the stored element reference has been refreshed, maybe the page was reloaded, or some js has modified it after it was found firstly.<br>
-TimeOutException - some not specified problem has occurred, and the given time amount to find an element has expired without success.
+`TimeOutException` - some not specified problem has occurred, and the given time amount to find an element has expired without success.<br>
-ElementNotInteractableException - for some reason the element found, but command not applicable on it.
+`ElementNotInteractableException` - for some reason the element found, but command not applicable on it.<br>
-ElementNotVisibleException - for some DOM effect the element is found in source but not visible.
+`ElementNotVisibleException` - for some DOM effect the element is found in source but not visible.<br>
-WebDriverException - a process try to perform an action after driver has been closed.
+`WebDriverException` - a process try to perform an action after driver has been closed.<br>

 #### Compare POM and Keyword Driven Testing!
-POM:
+**POM**:
-A design pattern to create an Object repository from web UI elements.<br> Every page should have a corresponding object repository, the repository could use the PageFactory to find those elements<br>
+A *design pattern* to create an *Object repository* from web UI elements.<br> Every page should have a corresponding object repository, the repository could use the PageFactory to find those elements<br>
 and should contain the methods to interact with the elements.<br>
-This construction should abstract an API in order to allow the interaction but separate the different layers, namely<br>
+This construction should abstract an API in order to allow the interaction but *separate the different layers*, namely<br>
 the repository and logic from the actual test cases.<br> This pattern make tests more readable, modular, reusable, independent and maintainable.

-KDT:
+**KDT**:
-This is scripting technique; using an extensible library where keywords representing the actions and scripts,<br>
+This is *scripting technique*; using an extensible library where *keywords* representing the actions and scripts,<br>
-which defining the actual procedure to operate with elements, like a key - value pair dictionary.<br>
+which defining the actual *procedure* to operate with elements, like a key - value pair dictionary.<br>
-This technique separate logic from test scenario, which make the process declarative and procedures reusable.<br>
+This technique separate logic from test scenario, which make the *process declarative and procedures reusable*.<br>
-Using keywords (similar to BDD) test cases can be written by no- or low programming skills, making test cases<br>
+Using keywords (similar to BDD) test cases can be written by no- or low programming skills, *making test cases<br>
-more readable for stakeholders and make test case build process faster.
+more readable* for stakeholders and make test case build process faster.

 #### What is the difference between TDD and BDD?
-TDD:
+**TDD**:
-Test Driven Development is a software development process and very closely coupled with AGILE methodology.<br> The development done in cycles:
+Test Driven Development is a software development process and very closely coupled with AGILE methodology.<br> The **development done in cycles**:
 - First the test case is written.
 - Then run test and develop code till all green.
 - Finally, refactoring.

 At the end of the cycle, the feature should be developed and cycle can begin again;

-BDD:
+**BDD**:
 Behavior Driven development is kind of declarative TDD with a taste of KDT.<br>
-A living language, based on keywords, such as: Given, When, Then.<br> Common in TDD as specifies the requirements and design the scenario before any line code may be written, but<br>
+A *living language*, based on keywords, such as: **Given, When, Then**.<br> Common in TDD as specifies the requirements and design the scenario before any line code may be written, but<br>
 easier to understand for such outsiders like stakeholders or non-technical staff.<br>
 Also make possible to write scenarios without programming skills and make test cases and sentences reusable.
 Well structured architecture make tests more readable and maintainable.

 #### What is API testing and why would you use that?
-API testing is a type of software testing APIs involved directly to verify product functionality, reliability,<br> performance, and security.
+API testing is a type of software testing APIs involved directly to verify product *functionality, reliability,<br> performance, and security*.
 Since APIs lack of GUI, API testing is performed at the message layer on a higher speed.

-Earlier Testing - Increased Development Progress<br>
+**Earlier Testing** - Increased Development Progress<br>
 Tests can be built after module has finished and before GUI developed to validate the correctness of responses and data.

-Easier Test Maintenance<br>
+**Easier Test Maintenance**<br>
 API changes are much more controlled and infrequent than UI changes.<br>

-More Reliable and Robust<br>
+**More Reliable and Robust**<br>
 Accessing web elements can be difficult and may vary a lot depends on the browser, device and screen orientation.
 API test bring a constant result.

-Faster Time To Resolution<br>
+**Faster Time To Resolution**<br>
 API tests derive exact information about defects.
 This helps reduce time spent on finding and fixing bugs.

-Speed and Coverage of Testing<br>
+**Speed and Coverage of Testing**<br>
 Without graphical process, execution run faster.

 #### What is Data Driven Testing and why is it useful?
-DDT or parameterized test is a methodology that design test scripts and test input into a framework, keeping the data separate from<br> functional tests.
+DDT or *parameterized* test is a *methodology* that design test scripts and test input into a framework, keeping the data separate from<br> functional tests.
 The same test script can execute different combinations of input and test results.

  - reduce the length of code-base as reducing the need of write individual scripts.